View the Cart Placement Instructions

 To see what this looks like when you place your cart the CORRECT way, check out the video below:

 That works great!
-The cart is picked up by the arm, all trash is emptied, the cart is placed on the curb and the lid automatically closes.
+The cart is picked up by the arm, all trash is emptied and the cart is placed on the curb.

 Here’s what happens when your cart is placed the INCORRECT way: